 NEWSFLASH!
 Miracle Making

-Mystical benefits transcend obvious quality of life improvements when the art of unconditional forgiveness launches inexplicable miracles in the lives of those who practice it.
+Mystical benefits transcend understanding when practicing the art of Unconditional Forgiveness launches inexplicable miracles.
 I can find no better way to explain it than to list a few of my own experiences.

 - At twenty-three, and after two years of mind-numbing loneliness, I forgave myself for being unable to trust a loving relationship and I stopped looking for a woman to keep me company.
 Every frustrated molecule of my body found release from the new belief that I could be very, very happy to live alone as a single man.
 One week later I met Colette.
 Four weeks later we married.
 We’ve been married now for thirty-three years and are both hoping for many more to come.